CONTENTS IN THIS CHAPTER

 Right: MATTHEW ARBUCKLE (1828 – 1883) known as “The Great Favorite American Cornet Player”.
 He was born in Lochside, near Glasgow, Scotland 1828, into a very musical family.
 At the age of 13 he persuaded his father to let him enter the English Army as a musician.
 He took later what is called a “French leave” – in other words he deserted the Army and emigrated to USA.
 (This is also why he never came back to England on tour).
 From 1860 Arbuckle joined Gilmore’s Band.
 At the National Peace Jubilee in 1869, Arbuckle played the trumpet obbligato, accompanying Madame Parepa Rosa in the aria from Samson by G. F. Handel, “Let the Bright Seraphim”.
 At the World Peace Jubilee of 1872, Arbuckle conducted the opening fanfare of fifty trumpeters and played the same trumpet obbligato part with Madame Ermina Ruggersdorf.
 In 1880, he became the musical director and bandmaster for the Ninth Regiment in New York.

-One would expect that chamber music for brass instruments would florish with all these chromatic brass instruments.
+One would expect that chamber music for brass instruments would florish with all these new chromatic brass instruments with valves.
 However, there was no tradition to build on, people should almost ”invent” it.
 So there is very little chamber music written for brass, it is possible that the brass sound was more associated with a big orchestra or with the popular music repertoire.

 Wilhelm Suhr – cornet